 Current Research and Scholarly InterestsDr.
 Baker's research is in the area of health economics, and focuses on the effects of financial incentives, organizational structures, and government policies on the health care delivery system, health care costs, and health outcomes.

 Masters Student in Epidemiology and Clinical Research, admitted Autumn 2017

 BioDr.
-Baker is a Clinical Instructor in Rheumatology at Stanford University with a focus on patient care, bench research, and clinical trials.
+Baker is a Clinical Instructor in the Division of Immunology and Rheumatology at Stanford University with a focus on patient care, bench research, and clinical trials.
 He studied at Harvard Medical School and trained in Internal Medicine at the Massachusetts General Hospital.
-He subsequently came to Stanford for his fellowship in Rheumatology and before becoming Clinical Instructor spent a year as a Postdoctoral Fellow in the laboratory of Dr. William Robinson.
-He continues to work with Dr. Robinson conducting basic research related to characterizing novel autoantibodies in ANCA-vasculitis.
-He is also working with Dr. Mark Genovese on several clinical trials with a focus on systemic lupus erythematosus, Sjogren's syndrome and IgG4-related disease.
+He subsequently came to Stanford for his fellowship in Rheumatology, and before becoming Clinical Instructor, spent a year as a Postdoctoral Fellow in the laboratory of Dr. William Robinson.
+He continues to work with Dr. Robinson conducting basic research related to characterizing novel autoantibodies in ANCA-vasculitis and investigating the immune profile of patients with IgG4-related disease.
+Under the mentorship of Dr. Mark Genovese, he has authored several investigator-initiated clinical trials with a focus on systemic lupus erythematosus, sarcoidosis, Sjogren's syndrome, and IgG4-related disease.

 Assistant Professor of Medicine (Primary Care and Outcomes Research) and, by courtesy, of Health Research and Policy (Epidemiology)

 Current Research and Scholarly Interestsmathematical models

 Instructor, Neurology & Neurological Sciences